Laragear/WebAuthn/README.md

 ## Laravel UI, Jetstream, Fortify, Sanctum, Breeze, Inertia and Livewire

-In _theory_ this package should work without any problems with these packages, but you may need to override or _redirect_ the authentication flow (read: method codes) to one using WebAuthn.
+In _theory_ this package should work without any problems with these packages, but you may need to override or _redirect_ the authentication flow (read: override methods) to one using WebAuthn.

 There is no support for using WebAuthn with these packages because these are meant to be used with classic user-password authentication.
 Any issue regarding these packages will be shot down with extreme prejudice.